Bank Examiners

 Certification or Licensing

 Some employers require their employees to have or give promotion preference to employees with industry certifications, such as certified financial analyst (offered by the CFA Institute), certified fraud examiner (offered by the Association of Certified Fraud Examiners), or certified information systems auditor (offered by ISACA).
-Others, such as the Office of the Comptroller of the Currency, require applicants to have a certified public accountant certificate.
+Others, such as the Office of the Comptroller of the Currency, require applicants to be a licensed certified public accountant.

 Experience, Skills, and Personality Traits